xeolabs/xeometry/README.md

 ### Fitting things in view

-The camera can also be made to fit given models, objects, types or boundaries in view, either by flying or jumping to a new position.
+You can fly or jump the camera to fit given models, objects, types or boundaries in view.

-Make camera fly for two seconds as it moves to each new target:
+Configure camera to fly for two seconds as it moves to each new target:
 ````javascript
 viewer.setViewFitDuration(2); // Seconds
 ````

-When the duration greater than zero, the camera will fly, otherwise it will snap straight to each new target.
+When the duration greater than zero, the camera will fly, otherwise it will jump straight to each new target.

 Fly camera to given position:
 ````javascript